Haantjes Algebras and Diagonalization: Introduction

-From one hand, a Haantjes algebra is a flexible tool that in principle can be specialized to treat many different interesting constructions in a natural and unified language.
-Needless to say, Magri's Haantjes manifolds are a specially relevant instance of Haantjes algebras.
-Another important class of Haantjes algebras is represented by the \emph{Killing--St\"ackel algebras} introduced in \cite{BCR02} over a $n$-dimensional Riemannian manifold, with the aim to characterize separation of variables in classical Hamiltonian systems.
+A Haantjes algebra is a flexible tool that can be specialized to treat many different interesting constructions in a natural and unified language.
+For example, Magri's Haantjes manifolds are a specially relevant instance of Haantjes algebras.
+Another important class of Haantjes algebras is represented by the \emph{Killing--St\"ackel algebras} introduced in~\cite{BCR02} on a Riemannian manifold, with the aim to characterize separation of variables in classical Hamiltonian systems.

-From the other hand, our main motivation, apart the intrinsic interest of a geometric structure combining the Haantjes geometry with that of symplectic (or Riemannian) manifolds, is the abstract problem of \textit{diagonalization of operators on a differentiable manifold}.
-Indeed, we shall prove that the algebras of Haantjes fields of operators introduced in Section 5 can be diagonalized simultaneously in an appropriate local coordinate system, that we shall call a \textit{Haantjes chart}.
-Note that no hermiticity assumption is needed: we only require that they are point-wise diagonalizable and that their Haantjes torsion vanishes.
-Being the latter a fourth-degree requirement in the components of such operators (see formula \eqref{eq:HaanEx} below), a very large class of tensor fields satisfies it.
+However, apart from the intrinsic interest of structures combining the Haantjes geometry with symplectic or Riemannian geometry, our main motivation is the abstract problem of the \textit{diagonalization} of operators on a differentiable manifold.
+Indeed, we shall prove that the algebras of Haantjes operators introduced in Section 4 can be diagonalized simultaneously in a suitable local coordinate system, called a \textit{Haantjes chart}.
+Note that no hermiticity assumption is needed: we only require that the Haantjes operators are a set of pointwise diagonalizable commuting operators.
+Since the vanishing of the Haantjes torsion of an operator is a fourth-degree requirement in its components (see formulae \eqref{eq:HaanEx} and \eqref{eq:HaanLocal}), a very large class of tensor fields satisfies it.
+In Theorem \ref{TH} we prove the following